 Attaining Sustainable Organizational Growth and Profitability

-Strategic decisions are the decisions concerned with the whole environment in which the firm operates, the entire resources and the people who form the company, and the interface between the two.
-They are novel (new) - there are no well understood or agreed upon procedures for making them, important (i.e., consequential) and non-routine; and their effects are difficult or expensive to reverse because they substantially alter (and irrevocably so) in the short run, the relationships between the decision makers' organization and customers, competitors, etc. Strategic decision-making is the means by which management intentions are realized.
-It entails managing for strategic success.
+Strategic decisions are those decisions taken by top management that have an influence over years, decades and even beyond the lifetime of the project.
+Strategic decisions are concerned with the whole environment in which the firm operates, the entire resources and the people who form the company, and the interface between the two.
+Strategic decisions require the decision maker to provide judgment based on insights into the problem situation and choices from alternatives.
+The effects of strategic decisions are difficult or expensive to reverse, because they substantially alter, and irrevocably so in the short run, the relationships between the decision-makers' organization and its environment - customers, competitors, suppliers, etc.

-Examples of strategic decisions
+Some examples of strategic decisions include:

-Strategic decision-making is typically more complex, novel (new) and open-ended (Mintzberg, Raisinghani and Theoret, 1976), and is characterized by independent elements that by definition cannot be formulated, let alone solved independently of one another.'
+Strategic decision is typically more complex, novel (new) and open-ended (Mintzberg, Raisinghani and Theoret, 1976), and is characterized by independent elements that by definition cannot be formulated, let alone solved independently of one another.'
 (Mitroff and Emshoff, 1979:1).

-Factors Influencing Strategic Decision Quality
+Factors Influencing Strategic Decisions and Choices

 I am a computer scientist by education and training.
 My interests are in modeling complex business and social systems to foster better strategic and operations management processes in delivering value to customers while meeting the expectations of stakeholders.